lvh/lvh.github.io/posts/smaller-clojure-docker-builds-with-multi-stage-builds.md

 The upcoming release of Docker will add support for a new feature called multi-stage builds, where this pattern is much simpler.
 Dockerfiles themselves know about your precursor environments now, and future containers have full access to previous containers for copying build artifacts around.
-At time of writing, this requires you to opt in to the beta version of Docker, although it should be available in the next stable version.
+This requires Docker 17.05 or newer.

 Here's an example Dockerfile that builds an uberjar from a standard lein-based app, and puts it in a new JRE image: